arbll/leekwars/README.md

 You can run `compile.bat` on windows or use the command contained inside on any other platform.

-Because LeakWars code is not real javascript (but extremely close), you might stumble on some errors.
+Because LeekWars code is not real javascript (but extremely close), you might stumble on some errors.

 ## Example